At Cascade Energy Inc., we take our responsibility of keeping your data secure seriously.

 Organizational Data Management and Security

 Data security is a core function of our organization and is the foundational requirement for all new feature development.
-Cascade Energy maintains Business Continuity and Disaster Recovery and these playbooks are reviewed at least once a year through tabletop exercises.
+Cascade Energy maintains Business Continuity and Disaster Recovery Plans and these playbooks are reviewed at least once a year through tabletop exercises.
 We also have a well-defined Incident Response Policy to aid us in the resolution of an incident and ensure that appropriate post-mortems and root cause analyses are completed, even for near-miss incidents.

 All Cascade employees undergo a background check prior to hire and complete annual security training which covers topics such as data classification and privacy, information security, password security, phishing, and social engineering hacks.
 Energy Sensei developers also undergo additional annual training targeted towards software application security.
 We also identify Data Sponsors for each customer contract and the identified sponsors are required to do additional training around Data Security.
 Employee workstations are configured with full-disk encryption, strong password policies, and automatic software updates.